ENVIRONMENT | EDUCATION | EMPOWERMENT

 The species planted are chosen by the community – they know the best trees to plant and understand what works well on their land.
 However, we also work with forestry experts to ensure that drought resistance and forward planning for further extremes are built into the planting schedule.

 Our Legacy Tree Planting Projects also include furnishing the Mothers of The Forest with saplings every month to plant on their own sambas (homesteads) giving them their own source of fruit and nut crops.
 We have recently planted our first 3,000 tree Legacy Forest near Lake Victoria, and we have worked with communities in Bore, Nairobi and Lake Victoria that had surplus saplings in their nurseries giving employment to its members to get the trees in the ground, all with ongoing support to nurture the saplings into mature trees – a legacy for future generations.

 With all our trees, precise GPS coordinates are collected, once the trees are planted and nicely established.
 Donors have high security in the knowledge that their trees are in good health and, if any die, for any reason, they are replanted.

 The trees provide safe habitats for creatures who are returning for the first time in decades.
 Dik-dik (the smallest of the antelope family) have returned to the forests, as have the critically endangered Clarke’s weaver birds.
 There have also been sightings of a herd of seven elephants, not seen in Bore for over 40 years.
 As have three lionesses, which were successfully relocated by the Kenyan Wildlife Service.
 Although biodiversity is returning, far more trees are needed if there’s to be enough space for humans and wildlife to live with less conflict.

 Projects in the UK have been based in Dorset, including planting with the local council in Lyme Regis and at The Donkey Sanctuary in Sidmouth.
-New projects are on the horizon, and will be completed once COVID restrictions allow.
+New projects across the whole of the UK are on the horizon.